Introduction to the two networks

 To meet the demands of our modern economy — movement of money needs to be borderless, secure, fast, and cheap.

 The Lightning Network is part of the Bitcoin ecosystem that will power this economy.
 It allows for near-instant payments at much lower fees.
-This is possible because extends Bitcoin in a way that does not record each payment on-chain.
+This is possible because it extends Bitcoin in a way that does not record each payment on-chain.

 A Network of Payment Channels and Settlement #